 He Was Known As "The Fastest Knife In The West End"

-Prior to the invention of anesthesia, surgery was exquisitely painful for patients.
-Not only was the pain inherently a bad thing, it also increased the risk of other problems.
+Prior to the invention of anesthesia, surgery was extremely painful for patients.
+Not only was the pain inherently traumatic, but it also increased the risk of other problems.
 Patients who were in agony were more likely to panic and try to escape, which could cause injuries.
 They were also more likely to have heart attacks and other medical problems from stress.
-Also, the longer it took to get from incision to closing the wound, the more likely it was that the patient would bleed to death.
+Also, the longer it took to get from incision to closing the wound, the more likely it was that the patient would bleed out.
 Liston's speed meant that his patients were far more likely to survive.

 He Once Killed Three People During One Surgery

 In what is perhaps Robert Liston's most famous (if not fully substantiated) surgical mishap, he ended up killing three people, including the patient.
 In his haste to complete an operation, Liston accidentally cut off his surgical assistant's fingers.
 While trying to switch instruments, he also slashed a spectator's coat.

 The patient and the surgical assistant both died from infected wounds and the spectator died of shock.
 It is the only operation with a 300% mortality in the history of humankind.

 One of Liston's most important breakthroughs was the use of ether to knock patients unconscious during surgery.
 Surgeons don't use ether anymore because of side effects like lung irritation and vomiting.
 It is also flammable in windowless rooms.